China–Guinea relations

 China–Guinea relations refer to the bilateral relations between China and Guinea.
 China and Guinea established diplomatic relations on October 14, 1959.

-Chinese development finance to Guinea
+Diplomatic relations

+From Guinean independence in 1958 onwards, under the leadership of the socialist president Ahmed Sékou Touré, the country developed a good relationship with Maoist China (rather than the Republic of China).
+In June 2020, Guinea was one of 53 countries who backed the Hong Kong national security law at the United Nations.

+During the Ebola outbreak in western Africa, Guinea was one of the countries to which China's People's Liberation Army provided medical personnel.

+Economic relations

+Along with Ghana and Mali, two other newly independent states under leftist governments, Guinea was one of the first countries in Africa to receive Chinese aid.
+Throughout the 1960s, Chinese loans helped Guinea to construct an oil pressing factory, a bamboo processing center, a series of paddy fields and other significant projects.
 Radio-Conakry reported that two countries signed a trade agreement worth 3.4 million pounds on 6 February 1971.

 From 2000 to 2011, there were approximately 31 Chinese official development finance projects identified in Guinea through various media reports.
 These projects range from the construction of a 150-bed hospital at Kipe in 2008, to an aid package worth US$5.2 million in 2007.